chriswebb09/chriswebb09.github.io/_posts/2017-04-22-testing-asynchronous-code-in-swift.md

 ### Brief Introduction Testing on iOS

 Testing is fast approaching standard operating procedure for iOS development.
-While it is not as prominent like in Ruby, its adoption is increasingly widespread which means it's important to grasp the basic concepts.
-As iOS development continues to grow to be professionalized field, with business models revolving around it, it becomes less and less acceptable to have applications written without tests.
+While it is not as prominent as in Ruby, its adoption is increasingly widespread.
+This means it's important to grasp the basic concepts.
+As iOS development continues to grow into a professionalized field, with business models revolving around it, it becomes less acceptable to have applications written without tests.

 #### Why?